 Cajun Chicken Alfredo is a quick weeknight meal that comes together in a single pan.
-Cavatappi pasta and cajun chicken are coated in a creamy parmesan alfredo sauce.
+Fettuccine and cajun chicken are coated in a creamy parmesan alfredo sauce.

-You’re going to love this recipe for Cajun Chicken and Spinach Parmesan Pasta Skillet Meal.
+You’re going to love this recipe for one pan cajun chicken alfredo.
 This dish is one of my new favorites when I’m looking for an easy weeknight meal.